Dirichlet domains for Anosov subgroups: Domain of proper horofunctions

 \section{Domain of proper horofunctions}

 In this section we consider an $\omega$-undistorted subgroup $\Gamma$ of $G$ and study two related domains of discontinuity: $\Omegaom$ in the flag manifold $\mathcal{F}_{\omega}$ and $\OmegaomH$ in the horoboundary $\partial_\omega \X$.
 We show that when $\Gamma$ is $\omega$-undistorted, these are cocompact domains of proper discontinuity for $\Gamma$.
 In fact, the domains are constructed from a balanced metric thickening naturally associated to $\omega$ and the limit cone $\C_\Gamma$.
-The proper discontinuity and cocompactness of the domains can be deduced from \cite{KLP18a,KL18a}, but we give a simpler proof in the present case.
+The proper discontinuity and cocompactness of the domains can be deduced from \cite{KLP18a,KL18a} and in some cases \cite{GW12}, but we give a simpler proof in the present case, see Remark \ref{rmk: comparing dods to KL,KLP,GW} for a precise comparison.
 For $\omega$-undistorted subgroups, the domains can be characterized as a space of horofunctions which are proper and bounded below on $\Gamma$-orbits, see Proposition \ref{prop:characterization of domains}.